Last updated on : 08 Jul, 2025

 Ragi benefits those looking to control their weight.
 The fibre content in ragi induces a sense of fullness, suppressing cravings and aiding weight loss.
 Here are some other health benefits of ragi:

 Ragi is a valuable source of plant-based protein, essential for muscle repair, growth, and overall body function.
-Its high protein source makes it a suitable dietary option for vegetarians and vegans seeking to meet their protein needs and maintain muscle mass.
+It’s a high protein source, making it a suitable dietary option for vegetarians and vegans seeking to meet their protein needs and maintain muscle mass.

 Ragi is a natural anti-ageing cereal due to its abundant supply of amino acids such as Methionine and Lysine.
 These amino acids help to prevent the adverse effects of aging by rejuvenating skin cells, promoting elasticity, and maintaining a youthful appearance.
 Additionally, ragi is rich in Vitamin E, a powerful antioxidant essential for skin health.
 Regular consumption of ragi can contribute to healthier, fresher-looking skin, helping maintain a youthful glow.